 - Out-of-pocket expenses

-- Pain and suffering and other intangible damages
+- Pain and suffering and other non-economic damages

 You must act quickly after your injuries are stable.
-Louisiana law gives most accident victims only one year to name the at-fault driver as a defendant in a personal injury lawsuit.
+Louisiana law gives most automobile accident victims only one year to name the at-fault driver as a defendant in a personal injury lawsuit.
 Some people have even less time based on the facts of their case.
+You can reach out to an auto accident attorney for guidance on pursuing a lawsuit.

 Talk to a Morris Bart, LLC, Attorney About Your Case Today